PK109/e-commerce-workflow/README.md

 To run instantly docker-compose with kestra, run command: docker compose --env-file=.env -f=kestra/docker-compose.yml up -d

-To speed up pipeline with ingesting data to GCS, files can be uploaded compressed and decompressed with mounting bucket on VM. sudo apt-get install gcsfuse -y mkdir ~/my-bucket gcsfuse your-bucket ~/my-bucket
+To speed up pipeline with ingesting data to GCS, files can be uploaded compressed and converted to parquet files with mounting bucket on VM.

-unzip ~/my-bucket/your-file.zip -d ~/my-bucket/unzipped-files/